 We now move into the more modern age, as Ronald Reagan upended Carter, Republicans gained control of the U.S. Senate for awhile, and Republicans closed the gap with Democrats in terms of the public’s partisan identifications (especially among likely voters).
 The next section is a likely exam question.

 The 1980 election was a clear case of dissatisfaction, as the issues of the Iranian hostage situation (they held our diplomats for a year), the Soviet invasion of Afghanistan, high unemployment during the recession, and 13% annual inflation obviously hurt President Carter.
 In the one televised debate near the end of the campaign, Carter kept trying to paint the conservative Reagan as an extremist.
 Reagan just grinned, did an aw-shucks routine, sighed and responded, “There you go again,” and rebutted the claims.
-He said that in the 1960s he had supported an alternative free market Eldercare plan instead of Medicare, and he later sought to eliminate nuclear weapons from the face of the earth.
-At the end, he summed it up as: “Are you better off today than you were four years ago?
+He said that in the 1960s he had supported an alternative free market Eldercare plan instead of Medicare, and he later said that he wanted to eliminate nuclear weapons from the face of the earth.
+At the end, Reagan summed it up as: “Are you better off today than you were four years ago?
 Can you buy as much for your dollar as you could then?
 If so, vote for my opponent.
 If not, give my program a chance.”
 Reagan won a landslide and carried in a Republican-controlled Senate for the first time since 1954.

 In 1984 Reagan won re-election with a booming economy.
 His campaign ad was an optimistic “Morning in America” film that highlighted this booming economy, and a stronger America militarily.
 Reagan had also become personally popular.
 He worked with Democratic House Speaker Tip O’Neill, a fellow Irishman, and granted interviews with hostile media outlets (“Well, I don’t think I changed any minds, but at least I tried.”).
 When Reagan stumbled over his words in the first debate, and was then asked in the second debate whether he was too old (age 73 then) to be President any longer, he joked: “I am not going to make age an issue in this campaign.
 I am not going to make an issue of my opponent’s relative youth and inexperience.”
 Even Mondale laughed.
 Democrat Mondale picked the first woman Vice Presidential running mate of a major party, Congresswoman Geraldine Ferraro.
 It didn’t help.
-Sadly, Reagan clearly had Alzheimer's after leaving office and eventually didn't even remember having been President (President Biden today is 80, hint!
-Trump is 77, also.).
+Sadly, Reagan clearly had Alzheimer's after leaving office and eventually didn't even remember having been President (President Biden today is 81, hint!
+Trump is 78, also.).

-In 1988 Reagan’s Vice President George Herbert Walker Bush beat the son of Greek immigrants and Massachusetts governor Michael Dukakis.
+In 1988 Reagan’s Vice President George Herbert Walker Bush beat the Massachusetts governor and son of Greek immigrants Michael Dukakis.
 Bush staged a come from behind victory by tearing down his opponent, labeling him as being too liberal.
-Dukakis was a member of the liberal ACLU (American Civil Liberties Union), he had vetoed a pledge of allegiance bill for public schools (fearing a 1st amendment establishment lawsuit), he had a furlough program for inmates (one of them, Willie Horton, had terrorized a young couple on his furlough), and Dukakis made defense spending a low priority.
+Dukakis was a member of the liberal ACLU (American Civil Liberties Union), he had vetoed a pledge of allegiance bill for public schools (fearing a 1st amendment establishment lawsuit), he had a furlough program for inmates (one of them, Willie Horton, had victimized a young couple on his furlough), and Dukakis made defense spending a low priority.
 Even reporters felt he had an image problem, and one of them asked him at a debate: “Governor Dukakis, if your wife Kitty were raped and murdered, would you still oppose the death penalty.”
 Dukakis while smirking responded, “Yes, I would.
 I don’t think it is a deterrent to crime.
 We’ve done other things to reduce crime in Massachusetts, such as….”
 Bush’s response with emotion was: “I disagree with my opponent.
 I think there are some crimes that are so heinous, such as the killing of a police officer, that they merit the death penalty.”
-(Trump tried to do this to Joe Biden.
+(Trump tried to do this to Joe Biden in 2020.
 Did it stick?
 No. Biden had a more moderate liberal history in the Senate, though he has spent a lot of time apologizing to liberal interest groups for it.)

 In 1992, as we continue this modern era of issues and candidates being the dominant forces deciding elections (since the two parties are tied in adherents), the key issue was public dissatisfaction over the economic recession and high unemployment.
 The media kept talking about the bad economic news, even though things were starting to recover.
 Democrat Clinton stressed this issue with the campaign slogan, “It’s the economy, Stupid!”
 The aloof President Bush didn’t help his case; in a town hall debate with an audience of regular voters when asked about how he could understand the plight of average people given his privileged status, he said he didn’t understand the question, and then glanced at his watch.
 Clinton walked into the audience, and said, “I feel your pain.
 I come from a small town in Arkansas, Hope.
 I know people personally affected by the recession.”
 Clinton won.
 It was also kind of interesting that he didn’t seek to politically balance his ticket, as he picked a Vice President whom he thought could actually be President given his impressive qualifications, Senator Al Gore of Tennessee.